Friday, August 17, 2018

 Animal Stories for Kids | Friendship of Parrot Hira and Mani

-This image is of animal stories for kidsOnce upon a time, there lived a poor man called Mani.
-Today he was sorrowful and was crying beside the river.
-This river was situated on the outskirts of the village.
+This image is of animal stories for kidsOnce upon a time, there lived a poor man named Mani.
+Today, he was sorrowful and cried beside the river, which was situated on the outskirts of the village.

 He wanted to commit suicide by drowning himself in the water.
 Hira, a parrot, came to drink water from the river.
-Parrot saw Mani crying and asked him the reason.
-Mani answered, ‘My family members removed me from the house as there were already seven people in the house.’
+Parrot saw Mani crying and asked him why.
+Mani answered, ‘My family removed me from the house as there were already seven people.’

 Hira tried to console Mani.
-Mani said he wants to die.
-But Hira explained to him that he should earn a good life instead of breaking.
+Mani said he wanted to die.
+But Hira explained that he should earn a good life instead of breaking.
 Inspired by Hira’s words, Mani decided to give life a try.
 Mani ate apples offered by Hira.
 Mani drank water and decided to search for work.
-Hira told Mani about fortune a telling via parrots.
-Mani said, but he doesn’t know anything about it.
-Hira taught Mani about fortune telling via parrots, which he had learned from his master.
+Hira told Mani about fortune-telling via parrots.
+Mani said, but he didn’t know anything about it.
+Hira taught Mani about fortune-telling via parrots, which he had learned from his master.
 Mani soon started earning with the help of Hira.

-Mani bought a small hut in the village.
-His family members were jealous of Mani.
-Soon Mani earned enough to buy a big house.
+Mani bought a small hut in the village, and his family members were jealous of him.
+Soon, Mani earned enough to buy a big house.
 He then married Hema.
-Mani and Hema were living a happy life.
+Mani and Hema lived a happy life.

-Soon Mani was blessed with a boy.
-When Hira said that now he should leave.
-Disappointed, Mani asked Hira to stay for two years to save enough money to raise his boy nicely.
+Soon, Mani was blessed with a boy.
+When Hira said that now he should leave, Mani was disappointed.
+He asked Hira to stay for two years to save enough money to raise his boy nicely.
 Hira agreed to stay back.

-After a few years, Hira again said he wants to leave.
-Disappointed, Mani asked Hira to stay for more five years to save enough money to fund his boy’s education.
+After a few years, Hira again said he wanted to leave.
+Disappointed, Mani asked Hira to stay more than five years to save enough money to fund his boy’s education.
 Hira agreed to stay back.

 Mani’s son got a proper education from the village school.
-Again, Hira said he wants to leave.
-Disappointed, Mani asked Hira to stay for more six years till he saves enough money to fund his boy’s marriage.
+Again, Hira said he wanted to leave.
+Disappointed, Mani asked Hira to stay for another six years until he saved enough money to fund his boy’s marriage.
 Hira agreed to stay back.

-Mani’s son got married lavishly.
-Mani was pleased.
-Again, Hira said, now your life is settled, so let me go.
-Mani said, please wait till I have enough money to ensure a decent lifestyle for my grandchild.
+Mani’s son got married lavishly, and Mani was pleased.
+Again, Hira said, "Now your life is settled, so let me go."
+Mani said, "Please wait until I have enough money to ensure a decent lifestyle for my grandchild."

 Mani left bad for Hira.
 He decided to help Hira, just like he helped him.
-He thought for days, and finally, he found a way to express his gratitude to Hira.
+He thought for days and finally found a way to express his gratitude to Hira.
 Mani made a cage for Hira.
 Mani asked Hira to live in a cage.
-He will hold the cage and walk, exploring different places.
-Hira was pleased to hear that his friend will accompany him.
+He would hold the cage and walk, exploring different places.
+Hira was pleased to hear that his friend would accompany him.
 Mani and Hira both left for Bharat Darshan.
-They decided to see as many places they could till they are alive.
+They decided to see as many places as they could until they were alive.

-Their friendship became an inspiration for villagers.
-We spent all our lives running behind money.
-Earning to give your family a good life is necessary, but it is also essential that we give time to ourselves.
+Their friendship inspired the villagers.
+We have spent all our lives running behind in money.
+Earning to give your family a good life is necessary, but we must also give time to ourselves.

 Moral of the story: The greatest gift of life is friendship.